envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A Stack pops the most recent element from the top (Last In First Out)
 A Queue processes the first element that went in (First In First Out)

+#### C2

+Q: What is the Big O for a lookup operation in a Stack?
+A: O(n)
+Q: What is the Big O for a pop operation in a Stack?
+A: O(1)

+Q: What is the Big O for a push operation in a Stack?
+A: O(1)

+Q: What is the Big O for a peek operation in a Stack? (view the top of the stack)
+A: O(1)

+Q: What does LIFO stand for in regard to a Stack?
+A: Last In First Out

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie